 The use of these new forms also involves electronic submission of completed applications through Grants.gov.
-NIH and other PHS agencies will gradually transition to the new application forms and Grants.gov submission.
+NIH and other PHS agencies will gradually transition all mechanisms to the new application forms and Grants.gov submission.
 Specific Funding Opportunity Announcements (FOAs) will clearly indicate which forms and submission process an applicant should use.
+NIH will continue to use Requests for Applications (RFAs) and Program Announcements (PAs) as categories of FOAs.
+See Section 2.4.2 for definitions.

-Applicants must carefully review FOAs for guidance on when to use the 424 (R&R) forms, instructions, and electronic submission for a specific mechanism.
-This new process will apply to all types of submissions for the announced mechanism-new, resubmission (previously known as revised), renewal (previously known as competing continuation), and revision (previously known as competing supplemental) grant applications.
+Applicants must carefully review FOAs for guidance on when to use the 424 (R&R) forms, instructions, and electronic submission for a specific mechanism (i.e., R13, R15, etc.).
+This new process will apply to all types of submissions for the announced mechanism-new, resubmission (formerly "revised/amended"), renewal (formerly "competing continuation"), and revision (formerly "competing supplemental") grant applications.
 Each FOA will include a link to the most current version of these instructions.
-Applicants are encouraged to check the web site frequently for the most current version.
+Applicants are encouraged to check the Web site frequently for the most current version.

-For purposes of this document, any references to "NIH" may also mean "NIH and other PHS agencies" such as AHRQ, CDC, and/or FDA.
+For purposes of this document, any references to "NIH" may also mean "NIH and other PHS agencies" such as the Agency for Healthcare Research and Quality (AHRQ), the Centers for Disease and Prevention (CDC), and the Food and Drug Administration (FDA).